 “So we weep together.
 Jesus himself wept at death; it is no shame.
 It is right to grieve and mourn and be sorrowed when a loved one dies.
-We ask of you, Father, that you would be with us all as we mourn.
+We ask of you, Father God, that you would be with us all as we mourn.
 Show us a special grace as we seek to comfort one another with the hope we have in the resurrection of Jesus.

 “And please be present with [grieving person’s name] in her time of need.
 Heal her broken heart as she mourns.
 Bind up her wounds until the pain of loss becomes a holy desire to see her loved one again, with your perfect timing, in your presence.
-We ask that you would console and comfort our sister, strengthen her faith in sorrow, and help the rest of us to love her well during this trying time.”
+We ask that you would console and comfort our sister, strengthen her faith in sorrow, and help the rest of us to love her well during this difficult time.”

 9. My Grace is Sufficient for You